 Burroughs teachers constantly examine their own practices and make changes as necessary to deliver the best education possible to our students; technology plays an essential role in that process.
 Of course, there are still times where the best learning environment is free of technology, and we trust our teachers to make the day-to-day decisions about when and where technology is beneficial within specific curricula.
 We work to make available any and all technologies that teachers need to improve the learning process in their classrooms.
 Our teachers model ethical, responsible and innovative uses of technology, and our goal is to cultivate the same attitude toward technology in our students.
-While a comprehensive list of all technologies used is impossible to put on paper, what follows here is meant to give a feel for many of the technological tools in use daily at JBS.

 - A robust, campus-wide wired and wireless network supplements and supports classroom instruction as well as student work.

 - All teachers have a presence on Canvas, our learning management system.
 This offers a single place for students to access assignments and other online resources needed for class.
 There are multiple walk-in spaces on campus where students may use a computer to print something out or check/work on an assignment.